 Enhancement - modification of current conditions.
 May be used to describe an Urban Rivers project that would result in a natural resource, recreational area, or existing facility realizing desired improvements (e.g., increased riparian habitat, stormwater harvest, etc.) while considering the protection of the natural environment.
-It is distinguishable from "restoration" in that it does not imply merely a return to natural conditions, but may include the provision other aspects that were not originally part of the features.
+It is distinguishable from "Restoration" in that it does not imply merely a return to natural conditions, but may include the provision of recreation or other aspects that were not originally part of the features.